128technology/docs/docs/ts_applications.md

 ```

 :::note
 The tenant name within quotes has a preceding space.
-That will let you isolate services that are specifically allowed by this tenant, and not any of its descendents (children, grandchildren, etc.).
+That will let you isolate services that are specifically allowed by this tenant, and not any of its descendants (children, grandchildren, etc.).
 :::

 This command will output a list of prefixes/transports/ports, sorted by IP address: